 What You Need to Know About Lead in Drinking Water

 Lead is a highly toxic metal.
-It can be found in both public and private water systems, in household plumbing, and in well components.
+Lead can be found in both public water systems (town and city) and private water systems (wells and springs), in household plumbing, and in well and spring parts.

 Health concerns: Is lead harmful to my health?